 For the most accurate measurement of your Google Ads campaigns, make sure you are using a "sitewide" tag, which will be able to set cookies in the same domain as your site (known as first-party cookies).
 If you have auto-tagging enabled, those first-party cookies will be able to store the GCLID (Google click identifier) and AUID (Advertiser user ID) parameter after a click happens.
 These cookies store a unique identifier for a user or the ad click that brought the user to your site.
 Then, when the same tags fire on the conversion page, it will use the stored GCLID and AUID to properly measure conversions.

-If you’ve already implemented one of our sitewide tag solutions (such as, Global Site Tag (gTag), Google Tag Manager or Google Analytics using a global site tag) and your account is still being flagged, follow the steps below to guarantee your conversions are being measured accurately.
+If you’ve already implemented one of our sitewide tag solutions (such as, Google tag, or Google Tag Manager) and your account is still being flagged, follow the steps below to guarantee your conversions are being measured accurately.

 If your conversion shows “unverified” or “tag inactive” in the tracking status column of the conversions table, you can use Tag Assistant to verify your conversions.
 Tag Assistant is a tool that lets you verify your conversion actions directly on your website from your Google Ads account.
 As you click through each page of your website, debug information will appear in the Tag Assistant badge and give you instructions to resolve the unverified or inactive tag conversions.
 For instructions, go to Use Tag Assistant to troubleshoot your unverified or inactive conversion actions.

 In order to accurately measure conversions, you need to enable auto-tagging in your Google Ads account.
 This will allow Google to automatically add the GCLID and AUID parameters to your landing page after an ad click happens, which will then be stored in a first-party cookie that is being deployed by one of our sitewide tagging solutions.
 For instructions, go to About auto-tagging.
 You can also check if Google Ads auto-tagging works.